Arial shot of people walking

 Antimicrobial resistance (AMR) is a significant global health challenge impacting millions of people around the world and with the potential to lead to even greater disruptions to care if not addressed.
 AMR threatens the effective prevention and treatment of an ever-increasing range of infections caused by bacteria, parasites, viruses and fungi.

-All applicable Viatris manufacturing locations with antibiotic production have been internally assessed and adhere to AMRIA’s Antibiotic Manufacturing Standard, including meeting the PNEC (RQ<1) as calculated by mass balance.
+As part of our commitment, we uphold responsible manufacturing in accordance with AMRIA’s Antibiotic Manufacturing Standard.
+All applicable Viatris manufacturing locations with antibiotic production have been internally assessed and adhere to the standard, including meeting the PNEC (RQ<1) as calculated by mass balance.

-Viatris has earned three BSI Kitemark Certifications under the AMRIA Manufacturing Standard – for two products at its Aurangabad, India, site and one product at its Troisdorf, Germany, manufacturing facility.
-The Antibiotic Manufacturing Standard, published by AMRIA and facilitated by BSI Standards Limited (BSI), provides clear guidance to manufacturers in the global antibiotic supply chain to ensure that their antibiotics are made responsibly, helping to minimize the risk of AMR in the environment.
+The Antibiotic Manufacturing Standard, published by AMRIA and facilitated by BSI, provides clear guidance to manufacturers in the global antibiotic supply chain to ensure that their antibiotics are made responsibly, helping to minimize the risk of AMR in the environment.
 These certifications provide independent, third-party assurance and demonstrate that antibiotic residue emissions from solid and liquid waste streams are effectively controlled during manufacturing.

-The global sustainability function includes members in the U.S., Europe and India, with key partners across other functions and geographies.
-A multifunctional Advisory Committee comprised of global leaders with a monthly meeting cadence monitors the external landscape, company progress and supports the integration of corporate environmental and social responsibility activities across the the organization, including progress on companywide goals and priorities on access, people and the environment.
+A multifunctional Advisory Committee comprising of global leaders with a monthly meeting cadence monitors the external landscape, company progress and supports the integration of corporate environmental and social responsibility activities across the organization, including progress on companywide goals and priorities on access, people and the environment.

 Does Viatris participate in clinical trials?